pmoorman/growthcasts/_parts/best-case.md

 But...

+{: .t--bold .c--black}
-<b>I know your ‘lizard brain’ is still cooking up excuses at breakneck speed...</b>
+I know your ‘lizard brain’ is still cooking up excuses at breakneck speed...

 {: .list}
 - "What if things go WRONG?!”